CodyRobards/ui_final_project/README.md

 The UI uses the same models and repository as the CLI.
 Data is stored in a JSON file named `planner_data.json` inside the platform-specific application documents/support directory (mobile/desktop).
 On unsupported platforms, the app falls back to a local `data/` folder.

+### Styling & visual direction

+- The Flutter UI theme is centralized in `lib/ui/app.dart` via `PlannerTheme` and its `PlannerTokens` extension.
+Change the `seedColor` passed to `PlannerFlutterApp` (or `PlannerTheme.themed`) to instantly retint the entire experience, including cards, chips, and form fills.
+- `PlannerTokens` also exposes shared corner radii, gutters, and emphasis text styles so new widgets can pick up the same rounded surfaces and typography.

+### Adaptive & interactive UI

+- The home page now responds to device width: phones use a stacked list, tablets switch to a masonry-like grid, and desktops show a two-pane layout with a persistent detail inspector.
+- An "Ideas board" view lets you long-press and drag tasks between status columns to quickly reprioritize without opening the edit form.

 ## Usage overview

 After launching, you can: